-In the mid-nineties Ford fans were coming to terms with the announcement that the legendary Escort RS Cosworth would cease production, but were promised its replacement model, the Focus RS, would be something to behold.
-It was eventually launched in 2002, but it only came with a two litre turbo, straight-4 engine producing 212bhp… and it was front wheel drive.
+The Focus RS was eventually launched in 2002, but it only came with a two litre turbo, straight-4 engine producing 212bhp… and it was front wheel drive.
 Not quite what the Ford enthusiasts were anticipating, but we all know you need to get behind the wheel of one of these things to really understand what it’s all about.

-A limited production run of 4,501 cars means they’ve always been a rare sight on the roads and will increasingly continue to be.
-It’s certainly been quite some time since any of the Car Investor team have seen one in the wild!
+A limited production run of 4,501 cars means they’ve always been a rare sight on the roads and will continue to be.
+It’s been quite some time since any of the Car Investor team have seen one in the wild.

-Everything we’d expect from a Ford RS really; its distinctive exterior and zany interior really separate it from the crowd.
+Everything we’d expect from a Ford RS; its distinctive exterior and zany interior really separate it from the crowd.
 If you drive one of these you want people to notice you, and they will!

 Price When New